-7.1 Select the most appropriate □ No major change \Box Adjust the policy X Continue the policy □ Stop the policy 7.2 Are there any significant and relevant information gaps that have not been filled during the development of this policy?
+7.1 Select the most appropriate x No major change \Box Adjust the policy \Box Continue the policy \Box Stop the policy 7.2 Are there any significant and relevant information gaps that have not been filled during the development of this policy?
 No 7.3 What, in brief, does the evidence base underpinning the policy say about its potential impacts on inequalities of outcome?
-There is a low impact as we are looking to introduce a more efficient service to the clubs, as stated we will ensure we have solutions for any potential impacts.
+The policy is based on data and other evidence from our own self-evaluation as well as research on what is effective in improving outcomes for children and young people experiencing disadvantage.
+A range of supporting evidence can be found via Appendix 1 in the Strategy.
 7.4 What, in brief, does the evidence base underpinning the policy say about its potential impacts on the rights of children and young people?
-As above the system will improve the service to clubs but no rights will be impacted by children or young people.
+The policy is likely to have a positive impact on all children and young people's ability to enjoy their rights equally.
 7.5 Consider all evidence and findings of your assessment and complete this short action plan for addressing any potential adverse impact on people, including children and young people, in the policy itself, and in the way it is communicated/ implemented.
-Identified adverse impact Mitigating actions Timeline Responsible person Mitigating circumstances N/A N/A N/A N/A N/A
+Identified adverse impact Mitigating circumstances Mitigating actions Timeline Responsible person None